alexandreleroux/Animoog/expansion-packs/README.md

 * A copy of the Expansion Packs table in html
 * A copy of the Expansion Packs table in csv (actually, semicolon separated)

+Version history of this content is found on the Expansion Packs page on Animoog.org

 Just like everything else on Animoog.org, this content is Creative Commons licensed